muhammadrizo-y/raycast-ext-windows-migrate/README.md

 ## Features

-- ✅ Automatically check if the project uses AppleScript
+- ✅ Automatically check if the project uses AppleScript or Mac-specific commands
 - ✅ Update all dependencies to the latest version
 - ✅ Configure ESLint to the latest format
 - ✅ Update package.json to add Windows platform support